Cast metal, pour iron, cut steel.

-The Sculpture major is offered in the four-year bachelor of fine arts degree program.
+Sculpture is a major offered in the four-year BFA degree program.
 Our BFA curriculum is rooted by

 SC 3015 Fabricated Sculpture 3

-The course will focus on the concepts, materials, and techniques of the constructed object.
-Emphasis is on fabrication and finishing in metal, wood, and plastics.
-Metal techniques include advanced cutting and forming, welding and soldering non-ferrous metals, metal spinning, and machining on the lathe and mill.
+This class focuses on the concepts, materials, and techniques of the constructed object.
+Emphasis is placed on fabrication and finishing in metal, wood, and plastics.
+Metal techniques include advanced skills in cutting, forming, and welding, working with nonferrous metals, and machining on the lathe and mill.
 Wood techniques include joinery, forming, and turning.
-Plastics techniques include hot and vacuum forming.
-Topics include drafting and shop drawings, fabrication hardware, appropriate combination of materials, and direct connection to the aesthetic of the object.
+Plastics techniques include cold and hot fabrication and vacuum forming.
+Related topics include shop drawings, fabrication hardware, the appropriate combination of materials, and direct connection to the aesthetic of the object.